babylonhealth/ios-playbook/Cookbook/Proposals/MocksAndStubsNextToImplementation.md

 ## Motivation

-- Improves Desccoverability of mocks
+- Improves Discoverability of mocks
 - Prevents mocks duplication (Because we usually define mocks in the `FrameworkTests` target which means they can only be used there)
 - Easy to change mock implementation once public API changes